SparkPost/pizza-bot/README.md

 Great Job!
 You now can start a conversation with a user, ask a them a question, and respond based on what they say.
 You can even store information for later.
 These are all super important concepts in bot-building!
-Now things are going to get interesting!
+Now things are going to get interesting.

 Next Exercise: https://github.com/SparkPost/pizza-bot/tree/04-store